How often can you refinance student loans?

 - Your financial goals.
 Consider both your short- and long-term goals when it comes to your balance.
 Do you want a lower monthly payment, better terms or a rate reduction?
 Make sure that the lender meets your specific goals when it comes to refinancing multiple times.

 - Your financial health.
-If your credit is in good standing and you have a long credit history, applying for new loan likely won’t impact your score much.
+If your credit is in good standing and you have a long credit history, applying for a new loan likely won’t impact your score much.
 You should also consider your income and whether you’re able to make your new monthly payments.

 - Fees.
 While many lenders have done away with origination fees and application fees, you should still check whether your new lender charges them; these fees could eat into the savings you get from refinancing.